Dakar High-level Symposium

 Counting Women's Work

-The first Substantive Session, on Women's Empowerment and the Demographic Dividend, featured a presentation by Gretchen Donehower, Senior Scientist, University of California-Berkeley and co-Director of the Counting Women's Work project.
+The second session, on Women's Empowerment and the Demographic Dividend, featured a presentation by Gretchen Donehower, Senior Scientist, University of California-Berkeley and co-Director of the Counting Women's Work project.

 Dr. Donehower presented evidence that closing the gender gap in labor income could generate a substantial "gender dividend" in Africa, which would enhance and extend the demographic dividend.
 The gender gap will only be closed, however, if policies are put in place that promote women's full economic participation and address the unseen reality of women's larger share of the burden of unpaid care and housework compared to men.
 This gender imbalance in unpaid care and housework is not just an African phenomenon, but rather a global issue that has a negative impact on women's well-being, access to education, and potential contribution to economic growth.
 Commentary was offered by Dr. Justin Koffi, Regional Technical Secretariat Coordinator (UNFPA/Sahel Women’s Empowerment and Demographic Dividend); Ms. Louise Cord, World Bank Representative of the Vice-President and Country Director for Senegal, Cape Verde, The Gambia, Guinea Bissau, and Mauritania; and Ms. Fatimata Dia Sow, Head of the Ouagadougou Partnership Coordination Unit.

-The Second Substantive Session on the Demographic Dividend Around the World: Lessons and Perspectives featured presentations by Ronald Lee, University of California-Berkeley and Andrew Mason, East-West Center and University of Hawaii at Manoa.
+A panel session on Demographic Dividends Around the World: Lessons and Perspectives featured presentations by Ronald Lee, University of California-Berkeley and Andrew Mason, East-West Center and University of Hawaii at Manoa.

 Commentary was offered by H.E.
 El Moctar Ould Djay, Minister of Economy and Finance (Mauritania); H.E.
 Amadou Ba; Hon.
 Munah Pelham-Youngblood, Member of Parliament and Youth Leader (Liberia); Prof. Alioune Sall, Executive Director of African Futures Institute (South Africa); and Prof. Parfait Eloundou-Enyegue, Cornell University (United States).

-The high-level panel on the Demographic Dividend in Africa: Policies and Interventions brought together policy makers at the ministerial level, including H.E.
-Mariam Mahamat Nour, Representative of the Chairperson of the African Union (AU) ; H.E.
-Nana Oye Lithur, Representative of the President of the Organisation of African First Ladies (OAFL); the Emir of Shonga, representing religious and traditional leaders; and members of the private sector and civil society.
+The panel on the Demographic Dividend in Africa: Policies and Interventions brought together policymakers at the ministerial level, including H.E.
+Mariam Mahamat Nour, Representative of the Chairperson of the African Union (AU); H.E.
+Nana Oye Lithur, Representative of the President of the Organization of African First Ladies (OAFL); the Emir of Shonga, representing religious and traditional leaders; and members of the private sector and civil society.

-Discussion on Sustainable Development in Africa: Perspectives of Elders was led by four Former Presidents--H.E.
+Discussion on Sustainable Development in Africa: Perspectives of Elders was led by four former heads of state--H.E.
 Karl Auguste Offmann (Mauritius), H.E.
 Armando Emílio Guebuza (Mozambique), H.E.
 Dr. Yakubu Gowon (Nigeria), and H.E.
-Jakaya Kikwete (Tanzania), the former Prime Minister and current Special Envoy to the President of Senegal, H.E.
+Jakaya Kikwete (Tanzania).
+The discussion was also led by the former Prime Minister and current Special Envoy to the President of Senegal, H.E.
 Aminata Touré, and the 2011 Nobel Laureate, Ms. Leymah Gbowee.

 This session sought to harness the wealth of opinions and recommendations from these leaders to support the implementation of large-scale interventions on the Demographic Dividend and the achievement of both the 2030 and 2063 Agendas.
 They identified four actions as necessary to trigger the Demographic Dividend: initiating demographic change, improving health, enhancing education for all, and promoting economic development and good governance policies.

-Note: This webpage relies heavily on pictures and text from the WCARO E-Newletter on the High-level Symposium.
+Note: This webpage uses pictures and text from the WCARO E-Newletter on the High-level Symposium.
 Their generosity is gratefully acknowledged.